desmond0147/Battle-of-Wits/README.md

 1. **PEP8 Linting**: The code was passed through a PEP8 linter, and issues such as long line errors were addressed and fixed.

-2. **Input Validation**: Various invalid inputs were tested, including:
+2. **Input Validation**: Various invalid inputs were tested, and the following were successfully handled:
    - Empty entries
    - Strings where numbers are expected
    - Out-of-bounds inputs
-   - Repeated integers

-3. **Terminal Testing**: The game was tested in both:
+3. **Terminal Testing**: The game was successfully tested in both:
    - The local terminal
    - The Code Institute Heroku terminal